xpack/web-jekyll/pages/dev-tools/arm-none-eabi-gcc/install.md

 as shown before.
 If there is a new release, it will be installed, otherwise a message will warn that the package is already installed.

-Future versions of xpm will implement the `outdted` and `update` command, as npm does.
+Future versions of xpm will implement the `outdated` and `update` commands, as npm does.

 ### Uninstall